 I do not round grades.
-That is, you actually have to achieve 80% to get an A-, for instance.
+That is, you must achieve 80% to get an A-, for instance.
 79.9% is not enough.
 There has to be a cut-off somewhere, and the U of T grading scheme provides specific cut-offs for letter grades.